Alexandre Loukos

 Lise Beaudry

-Lise Beaudry is originally from Earlton, a small village near the Quebec–Ontario border.
-Her art draws on the traditional pastimes of the Franco-Ontarian community she comes from: fishing (including ice
+Lise Beaudry is originally from Earlton, a small village near the border between Quebec and Ontario.
+Her art draws on the traditional pastimes of the Franco-Ontarian community from which she

 Marcelle Lean